dyhes/zulip/templates/zerver/integrations/errbot.md

 ### Tips

-* Rooms in ErrBot are streams in Zulip.
+* Rooms in ErrBot are streams in Aloha.